Drug information

 Location: France

-Purpose: The purpose of this study is to evaluate whether the administration of the long-acting bNAbs 3BNC117-LS and 10-1074-LS in people with primary HIV infection who are initiating ART can control viral load levels during an analytical treatment interruption of ART.25
+Purpose: The purpose of this study is to evaluate whether the administration of the long-acting bNAbs 3BNC117-LS and 10-1074-LS in people with primary HIV infection who are starting ART can control viral load levels during an analytical treatment interruption of ART.26

 Phase: 1/2a

-Purpose: The purpose of this study is the evaluate the safety and efficacy of a combination regimen in adults who initiated suppressive ART during acute HIV infection.
-The combination regimen includes therapeutic HIV vaccines, the immune modulator vesatolimod, and two bNAbs (3BNC117-LS and 10-1074-LS).26
+Purpose: The purpose of this study is to evaluate the safety and efficacy of a combination regimen in adults who started suppressive ART during acute HIV.
+The combination regimen includes therapeutic HIV vaccines, the immune modulator vesatolimod, and the long-acting bNAbs 3BNC117-LS (GS-5423) and 10-1074-LS (GS-2872).27

 Study Names: GS-US-536-5939; NCT05729568